RosettaCommons/demos/Home.md

 These demos may be updated by the community as new ways to solve these problems are developed.

 * `demos/protocol_capture`:
-  For demos that are associated with published papers and that demostrate the specific algorithm described in that paper.
+  For demos that are associated with published papers and that demonstrate the specific algorithm described in that paper.
-These demos are static, may only work with previous old of rosetta, and meant to serve more as a historical records.
+These demos are static, may only work with previous old of Rosetta, and meant to serve more as a historical records.
 NOTE: If you add a protocol capture to the protocol_capture directory, you should add a copy to the public/ directory, to serve as a version which can be updated to reflect best practices as Rosetta changes.